Residuality and Learning for Nondeterministic Nominal Automata: Decidability and Closure Results

 \subsection{Length of characterising words}

 We end this section by giving a result about the length of characterising words.
 Note that in the finite case, the characterising words of an $n$-state residual automaton have length at most $2^n$, since one can determinise automata.
-In our case, this no longer holds, and we show that the length of characterising word is not bounded in the number of states only.
+In our case, this no longer holds, and we show that the length of characterising word is not bounded in the number of states only. \ch{We state this result in terms of register automata to help intuition.}